scala/scala3/README.md

 - displaying project and API documentation together on one site!
 - and more!

-## Contributing

-We're happy that you'd like to help us!

-We have two issue labels you should take a look at: `good first issue` and `self-contained`.
-First is easy pickings: you'll be able to contribute without needing to dive too deep into the project.
-Second is reverse: it's an issue that's you may find interesting, complex and self-contained enough that you can continue chipping away at it without needing to worry too much about merge conflicts.

 ## Running the project

 Use the following commands to generate documentation for this project and for Dotty, respectively: